2021 Haiti earthquake: Impact of Hurricane Grace

 Rescue efforts were hindered due to rain from Tropical Depression Grace on 16 August.
 The National Hurricane Center forecasted Tropical Depression Grace to produce up to 15 in of rainfall in some spots in Haiti, threatening rescue and recovery efforts in the affected area.
 Torrential rain and flood brought by the storm threatened the affected area with the potential for mudslides.

 As a direct result, many villages were left disconnected so the villagers started voluntary rebuilding efforts.
 The trust towards the government is low in the areas as the citizens do not expect help due to the great complications, further mobilizing the voluntary project.

 Response

 National

 According to Prime Minister and acting President Ariel Henry, local hospitals have been overrun by the large inflow of injured victims after the earthquake.
 Henry declared a month-long state of emergency for the country after the quake.
+The Haitian government, under the Ministére de Travaux Publics, Transports et Communications (MTPTC) and the Bureau d'evaluation Technique des Bâtiments (BTB) used funds provided by the international community to implement a damage and repair program.

+The Global Facility for Disaster Reduction and Recovery (GFDRR) and the World Bank gave Haiti $50.5 million to improve their Disaster Risk Management (DRM) systems as well as Haiti's emergency preparedness and response infrastructure.
+One way Haiti used this money was by rebuilding emergency operation centers damaged by the earthquake.
+These centers are used for planning and creating response plans during disasters.